yehcolum/E-commerce-data-analysis-/README.md

 <br>

 Second, the success of our customer lifetime value campaigns should be monitored and evaluated.
 Relevant success metrics include average order value, frequency, recency, and customer lifetime value.
 Meaningful lift in these metrics would signal success.

+# Repository Structure
+├── README.md <- The top-level README for reviewers of this project ├── EcommerceDataAnalysis.ipynb <- Narrative documentation of analysis in Jupyter notebook ├── Presentation_nontechnical.pdf <- PDF version of project presentation